FP-growth algorithm MCQs

 • D) A tree used for clustering transactions.

+Answer: A) A tree generated for transactions containing a specific item.
 Explanation: Conditional FP-Trees are generated for each item to explore the patterns associated with that item.

 10. Which step is unnecessary in FP-Growth compared to the Apriori algorithm?